Complete Financial Questionnaire

 And when you think of critically ill, no doubt you go straight to visions of paralysis and comas and twisting tubes keeping you alive.

-A lot of these terrifying illnesses are likely covered by Critical Illness Cover, which is quite possibly why you’re here.
+Critical Illness Cover likely covers many of these terrifying illnesses, which is quite possibly why you’re here.

 Hello.